Development of Final Fantasy XV: World design

-For the monster designs, Tabata told Hasegawa that their goal was a sense of realism equivalent to the photography of National Geographic.
-The first monster designed with this mindset was the Behemoth.
+For the monster designs, Tabata gave art director Tomohiro Hasegawa the goal of realism equivalent to the photography of National Geographic, with the first monster designed around this being the Behemoth.
 For mystical enemies, the team went towards "throwback" designs, using popular enemy designs from the series' history.
-The monster designs were drawn from various sources.
-A difficult monster to design was the Catoblepas, one of the larger monsters; particular attention to detail was given to the head and legs, as they were the most visible areas to players.
-The Mesmenir, which was raised as an example of the balance between fantasy and realism, was designed with a horse-like body along with a horn inspired by the appendages on seahorses.
-The Goblins and Naga were not given an original design, instead being taken directly from their original artwork by Amano for earlier Final Fantasy games and inserted into the game in as realistic a form as possible.
+Some monsters drew extensively from real-life animals while having fantastical elements such as the Mesmenir, while others like the Goblins and Naga reused designs created by Amano for earlier entries.
 The Ronin was designed to resemble the traditional dress style of its namesake, with both the clothing and fabric created using descriptions from books and images of antique samurai clothing and swords.
 The game's mounts, recurring galliform birds called Chocobos, were designed so players would feel affection for them.
 The most challenging part of the design was adding fantastic flourishes while keeping it from being garish.
 Another recurring Final Fantasy creature, the Moogle, was originally present in Versus XIII, and was going to be similar in design to its Final Fantasy Type-0 incarnation.
-Moogles were initially dropped from XV; they were retained after a Twitter poll in November 2015, where fans requested that Moogles be included.
-Due to the game being close to completion, it was a token inclusion that would not impact the main development.
+Moogles were initially dropped from XV, but reinstated following fan feedback.
+Due to the game being close to completion, it was a "token" inclusion that would not impact the main development.